alessioros/mobilecodegenerator3/README.md

+# What's new in version 3.0 #

+* translation from Swift 2.0 to Swift 3.0

 # Mobilecodegenerator #

 Mobilecodegenerator is an application that generates Android (Java) applications and iOS (Swift) applications, translating a generic xml model into native source code.